SuperDARN/pydarn/docs/user/fov.md

 ### Additional options

-Here is a list of all the current options than can be used with `plot_fan`
+Here is a list of all the current options than can be used with `plot_fov`

 | Option                  | Action                                                                                                  |
 | ----------------------- | ------------------------------------------------------------------------------------------------------- |